hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Oh, I see the point.
 Not the same scroller asslider.
 However a little confusing.
 I think data = 1.0 is expected when reaching the bottom.
 Ok, I can live with that.
 Thanks both.

 [14:44:35](#1662734675204pkIQr:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@cosacam1 I've stumbled upon that myself before í ½í¸‰
+@cosacam1 I've stumbled upon that myself before ğŸ˜‰

 [14:45:06](#1662734706205qlHAv:gitter.im) <toomasv>:
 > (i.e. it was a dirty hack and not supported anymore)